dwijnand/psp-std/README.md

 ### Usage

 Suggested contents for a basic `build.sbt` follows.
 Note that the console transcript as seen requires more project code than this.
-The standard scala repl can't handle -Yno-imports, so psp-std derives a new console task from ammonite.

 ```scala
               scalaVersion :=  "2.11.8"